 - 1. To avoid possible shock, be sure electricity is turned off at the fuse box before wiring, and do not operate fan without blades. - 2.
 All wiring and installation procedures must satisfy National Electrical Codes (ANSI/ NFPA 70-1999) and Local Codes.
 The ceiling fan must be grounded as a precaution against possible electrical shock.
-Electrical installation should be made or approved by a licensed - 3.
-The fan base must be securely mounted and capable of reliably supporting at least 50 lbs.
+Electrical installation should be made or approved by a licensed electrician. - 3.
+The fan base must be securely mounted and capable of reliably supporting at least 50 lbs. (fan and accessories not to exceed 50 lbs. or 22.7 kgs.).
 See page 4 of owner's manual for support requirements.
-Consult a qualified electrician if in doubt. - The fan must be mounted with the fan blades at least 7 feet from the floor to prevent accidental contact with the fan blades. - 5.
+Consult a qualified electrician if in doubt. - 4.
+The fan must be mounted with the fan blades at least 7 feet from the floor to prevent accidental contact with the fan blades. - 5.
 Follow the recommended instructions for the proper method of wiring your ceiling fan.
-If you do not have adequate electrical knowledge or experience, have your fan installed by licensed electrician.
+If you do not have adequate electrical knowledge or experience, have your fan installed by licensed electrician. - 6.
+Suitable for use with solid-state speed controls.